The Devil Within: Satgat Review

 The name of the game is to advance through the map, build shortcuts, and discover relic items to enable you to reach their area's boss from more significant distances.
 There are currently three distinct map areas for you to fight through and a central hub area where you respawn between the completion of each map.

-There is currently no fast travel route or any way to get to a previous location you have visited.
+The fast travel feature unlocks after you reach a certain part of the story, but before that, there was no way to get to a previous location you had visited.
+But it's a bit uninspiring to go back to the previous locations and look for items that you left behind.
 A lot of Soulslike Metroidvania-style games, have one big map you are exploring and creating shortcuts across.
-I did not especially like having three different maps that disappeared with the story progression in The Devil Within at first because I did not know it.
+I wouldn't say I liked having three different maps that disappeared with the story progression in The Devil Within at first because I did not know it.
 This allowed me to look past a few things on my initial game run.

 I will say, though, that some parts—like the Dark Forest—felt a little punishing in The Devil Within: Satgat because of the few checkpoints.
 This resulted in a few annoying times when I had to go back over long stretches following death, but the gratification of finally overcoming those areas made the work worthwhile.